 Certified crane operators must continue to meet ASME B30 physical requirements throughout their certification period and attest to their agreement to this requirement in their application.

-Means of compliance with ASME Physical Requirements include, but are not limited to, the following:
+Means of compliance with ASME physical requirements include, but are not limited to, the following:

-NCCCO WRITTEN EXAMINATIONS
+CCO WRITTEN EXAMINATIONS

 The Written Examination program consists of three examinations.
 Candidates choose from these based on the certification designation(s) they seek.

 Candidates are given 90 minutes to complete each of the Written Examinations:

 Candidates meeting the eligibility requirements may take either the Written Examination or the Practical Examination first.